Do consumers trust AI-generated advice?

 “It isn’t about machine versus human; it’s about how do we help people do their jobs more effectively?”

-Exploring this, the two students examined 1,800 US participants who were presented with documents using Goldman Sachs stock market outlook wording; one was described as written by analysts, one written by analysts incorporating an advanced AI model, and one was described as written by an advanced AI model.
+Exploring this, the two researchers examined 1,800 US participants who were presented with documents using Goldman Sachs stock market outlook wording; one was described as written by analysts, one written by analysts incorporating an advanced AI model, and one was described as written by an advanced AI model.
 All estimates and text remained the same, only the purported source differed.

 The overall finding was that investors tended to be less responsive when an analyst incorporated AI, stemming from a lower perceived credibility of AI-generated forecasts.